Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

-Endometriosis can be suspected based on symptoms of pelvic pain and findings during physical examinations in the doctor's office.
+Endometriosis can be suspected based on symptoms of pelvic pain and findings during physical examinations.
 Occasionally, during a rectovaginal exam (one finger in the vagina and one finger in the rectum), the doctor can feel nodules (endometrial implants) behind the uterus and along the ligaments that attach to the pelvic wall.
 At other times, no nodules are felt, but the examination itself causes unusual pain or discomfort.

-Laparoscopy is the most common surgical procedure for the diagnosis of endometriosis.
-Laparoscopy is a minor surgical procedure done under general anesthesia, or in some cases under local anesthesia.
-It is usually performed as an out-patient procedure (the patient going home the same day).
-Laparoscopy is performed by first inflating the abdomen with carbon dioxide through a small incision in the navel.
-A long, thin viewing instrument (laparoscope) is then inserted into the inflated abdominal cavity to inspect the abdomen and pelvis.
+Laparoscopy is the most common surgical procedure most commonly employees used for the diagnosis of endometriosis.
+This is a minor surgical procedure performed under general anesthesia, or in some cases under local anesthesia.
+It is usually performed as an out-patient procedure (the patient does not stay in the facility overnight).
+Laparoscopy is performed by first inflating the abdominal cavity with carbon dioxide through a small incision in the navel.
+A thin, tubular viewing instrument (laparoscope) is then inserted into the inflated abdominal cavity to inspect the abdomen and pelvis.
 Endometrial implants can then be directly seen.

-During laparoscopy, biopsies (removal of tiny tissue samples for examination under a microscope) can also be performed for a diagnosis.
-Sometimes biopsies obtained during laparoscopy show endometriosis even though no endometrial implants are seen during laparoscopy.
+During laparoscopy, biopsies (removal of tiny tissue samples for examination under a microscope) can also be performed in order to obtain a tissue diagnosis.
+Sometimes random biopsies obtained during laparoscopy will show microscopic endometriosis, even though no implants are visualized.

-Pelvic ultrasound and laparoscopy are also important in excluding malignancies (such as ovarian cancer) that can cause symptoms that mimic endometriosis symptoms.
+Pelvic ultrasound and laparoscopy are also important in excluding malignancies (such as ovarian cancer) which can cause many of the same symptoms that mimic endometriosis symptoms.